 - Development of second cancers, such as leukemia, later in life.
 These are not common, but they can occur.
 (For more information, see our document Second Cancers Caused by Cancer Treatment.)

 Cancer treatment might affect sexual development and ability to have children later in life.
 Talk with your child’s cancer care team about the risk of treatment affecting fertility, and ask if there are options for preserving fertility.
 For more information, see our documents Fertility and Women With Cancer and Fertility and Men With Cancer.

 There may be other possible complications from treatment as well.
 Your child’s doctor should carefully review any possible problems with you before your child starts treatment.

-Along with physical side effects, survivors of childhood cancer may have emotional or psychological issues that need to be addressed.
+Along with physical side effects, survivors of childhood cancer may have emotional or psychological issues.
 They also may have some problems with normal functioning and school work.
 These can often be addressed with support and encouragement.
 Doctors and other members of the health care team can also often recommend special support programs and services to help children after cancer treatment.

-To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
-These guidelines can help you know what to watch for, what type of screening should be done, and how late effects may be treated.
+To help increase awareness of late effects and improve follow-up care for childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
+These guidelines can help you know what to watch for, what types of screening tests should be done, and how late effects may be treated.